theod9/50-Challenging-Problems_Monte-Carlo/README.md

-This repository contains the jupyter notebooks where I attempt to solve the problems in the book **50 Challenging Problems in Probability**, using Monte Carlo simulations.
+This repository contains Jupyter notebooks in which I solve problems from the book **50 Challenging Problems in Probability** using Monte Carlo simulations.
+The solutions are then compared to those derived in the book using analytical methods.